 - !
-The results from the remainder of Niagara are as follows: Grimsby/ Lincoln/ West Lincoln/ Pelham:

-- !
-Father Paul MacNeil (N)

-- Lakeshore (Fort Erie, Port Colborne and Wainfleet):

-- !
-Dino Sicoli (N) Niagara Falls/ NOTL:

-- !
-Frank Fera (I), Ed Nieuwesteeg (I)
+The results from the remainder of Niagara are as follows: Grimsby/ Lincoln/ West Lincoln/ Pelham: - !
+Father Paul MacNeil (N) Lakeshore (Fort Erie, Port Colborne and Wainfleet): - !
+Dino Sicoli (N) Niagara Falls/ NOTL: - !
+Frank Fera (I), Ed Nieuwesteeg (I) St. Catharines: - !
+Kathy Burtnik (I), Maurice Charbonneau (I) (I) indicates incumbent; (N) indicates new trustee The new Nigora Catholic Board will be installed at the Inquirie

-- St. Catharines:

-- !
-Kathy Burtnik (I), Maurice Charbonneau (I)

-(I) indicates incumbent; (N) indicates new trustee The new Niagara Catholic Board will be installed at the Inaugural Meeting of the Board at Saint Michael Catholic High School in Niagara Fallson December 7th, 2010.
+The new Niagara Catholic Board will be installed at the Inaugural Meeting of the Board at Saint Michael Catholic High School in Niagara Fallson December 7th, 2010.